SimBuddy/SimBuddy/README.md

 BRAIN 1  - The simple rule determined that learning was pointless.

-BRAIN 2  - Great at battleships, terrible at chess (better at endgames, but couldn't survive into one.
+BRAIN 2  - Great at battleships, terrible at chess (better at endgames, but couldn't survive into one).

 BRAIN 3  - amended rule, better, but needed enough compute to slow down the world.